Jeremy Pena Preview, Player Props: Astros vs. Padres

 - The nine strikeouts per nine innings compiled by the Padres pitching staff ranks 11th in MLB.

-- The Padres have the fourth-ranked team ERA among all league pitching staffs (3.85).
+- The Padres have a 3.83 team ERA that ranks fourth across all MLB pitching staffs.

-- Padres pitchers combine to give up the seventh-fewest home runs in baseball (155 total, 1.1 per game).
+- Padres pitchers combine to give up the sixth-fewest home runs in baseball (155 total, 1.1 per game).

-- The left-hander's last time out came on Sunday against the San Francisco Giants, when he tossed six scoreless innings while giving up three hits.
+- The right-hander last pitched on Sunday against the San Francisco Giants, when he went six scoreless innings while giving up three hits.

+- The 33-year-old has put up an ERA of 3.49, with 8.7 strikeouts per nine innings, in 22 games this season.
+Opponents are batting .252 against him.

 © 2023 Data Skrive.
 All rights reserved.